xtang2010/llama.cpp-qnx/README.md

 ## How to build

+You can build by yourself, or you can direct download the [latest binaries](https://github.com/xtang2010/llama.cpp-qnx/releases/download/b2025062101/llama-b2025062101-bin-qnx8-cpu-x64.tgz).

 **NOTE**: QNX ports are only supported from a Linux host operating system

 Use `$(nproc)` instead of `4` after `JLEVEL=` and `-j` if you want to use the maximum number of cores to build this project.